The Jack Chi is a hybrid dog resulting from the breeding of the Jack Russell Terrier and the Chihuahua.

 So much so that he will probably not bark even if there is a stranger at the door.

-This trait has been a hindrance for him from being a good watchdog.
+This trait has been a hindrance to him from being a good watchdog.

 He enjoys playing with his loved ones, even with other dogs and cats, and has a typical calm attitude.